Office of the Vice Chancellor

 A few highlights include:

-- Offers five graduate-degree programs, including Doctor of Philosophy, Master of Science ― Leadership, Master of Health Services ― Physician Assistant Studies, Master of Science ― Family Nurse Practitioner and Master’s Entry Program in Nursing.
+- Offers multiple graduate-degree programs, including Doctor of Philosophy, Master of Science ― Leadership, Master of Health Services ― Physician Assistant Studies, Master of Science ― Family Nurse Practitioner and Master’s Entry Program in Nursing.

 - When full enrollment is reached by 2022, the school is projected to serve roughly 420 students in all programs.